Adaptive Micro Factory Model Explained: ROI, Real Plants &

 EV models require rapid iteration.

-Traditional factories canโt respond.
+Traditional factories can’t respond.

 3. Localization Pressure